-We are an NHS adult gender service pilot in Greater Manchester, which has been commissioned to provide care that is local, timely and easier to access.
+We are an NHS adult gender service for Greater Manchester, which has been commissioned to provide care that is local, timely and easier to access.
 Indigo is a partnership between gtd healthcare a not-for-profit organisation with an established presence of primary care and urgent care services in the north-west, and LGBT Foundation, a national charity delivering services, advice and information for lesbian, gay, bisexual and trans communities.

-aged 17 or over (although everyone we’re currently working with is 18+);
+aged 17 or over

 The service is the culmination of several years of work to develop an improved model of care, which is local, timely, and easier to access.